 Section 1: The name of the organization shall be Montrose Area Woodturners, Inc.

-Section 2: The purpose of the organization shall be to provide an educational forum for the exchange of ideas and techniques, while furthering the individual’s appreciation and enjoyment of the various aspects of woodturning.
+Section 2: The purpose of the organization shall be to provide an educational forum for the exchange of ideas and techniques while furthering the individual’s appreciation and enjoyment of the various aspects of woodturning.
 The organization may also share these members’ ideas and utilize their skills in support of charitable causes.

 Section 3: The organization is incorporated under the nonprofit statutes of the State of Colorado and must abide by all provisions, stipulations, and requirements set forth in the applicable statutes.